skirsten/hacky-easter-2016/README.md

 `story.txt` contains unnecessary tabs and spaces between and after lines.
 This is called "Whitespace steganography" and using the tool [SNOW](http://www.darkside.com.au/snow/) the string `pig 1: Filbert` was extracted.

 Since `song.mp3` did not contain any clues on the cipher used I had to guess.
-I found the program [MP3stego](http://www.petitcolas.net/steganography/mp3stego/) wich could successfully decode the mp3 and yield `pig 3: Wynchell`.
+I found the program [MP3stego](http://www.petitcolas.net/steganography/mp3stego/) which could successfully decode the mp3 and yield `pig 3: Wynchell`.

 What I did not know was that when the decoder asks you for a passphrase you don't actually have to enter one.
 So, of course, I tried way too long to crack the password.

 Challenge 16:
 --------------
-Using [dex2jar](https://github.com/pxb1988/dex2jar) and [jdgui](http://jd.benow.ca/) the app was decompiled wich was not actually needed because the app is so kind and sends the hmac secret `eggsited` with every message.
+Using [dex2jar](https://github.com/pxb1988/dex2jar) and [jdgui](http://jd.benow.ca/) the app was decompiled which was not actually needed because the app is so kind and sends the hmac secret `eggsited` with every message.
 The hmac used is just the color in hex with the key.

 Using [this hmac generator](http://www.freeformatter.com/hmac-generator.html#ad-output) and selecting `ffff00` (yellow in hex) as message and `eggsited` as key the hmac `1da02c68080863fa302c20c3312371f4e365a5f9` was generated.